circuitnet

 EH Lim

-Managing Director, Asia Pacific
+Managing Director, Asia Pacific, ECD

 EH Lim has been in the PCB Assy industry since 1985, starting at Thomson/Singapore for 5 years before moving to Electrovert Asia Pacifc.
 Lim was Sales Director for Vitronics Soltec prior to joining ECD in 2007 as Managing Director for Asia Pacific.